Romanowsky stain: Leishman stain

+Field's stain

+Field stain is used for staining thick blood films in order to discover malarial parasites.

 Clinical importances

 Blood and bone marrow pathology

 Romanowsky-type stains are widely used in the examination of blood, in the form of blood films, and in the microscopic examination of bone marrow biopsies and aspirate smears.
 Examination of both blood and bone marrow can be of importance in the diagnosis of a variety of blood diseases.
 In the United States the Wright and Wright-Giemsa variants of the Romanowsky-type stains are widely used, while in Europe Giemsa stain is commonly employed.

 Detection of malaria and other parasites

 Of the Romanowsky-type stains, the Giemsa stain is especially important in the detection and identification of malaria parasites in blood samples.
 Malaria antigen detection tests are an alternative to the staining and microscopic examination of blood films for the detection of malaria.

 Use in cytopathology

 Romanowsky-type stains are also used for the staining of cytopathologic specimens such as those produced from fine-needle aspirates and cerebrospinal fluid from lumbar punctures.